jmagman/flutter-wiki/How-to-write-a-render-speed-test-for-Flutter.md

 ## 3. Update README

-Add a new section in `flutter/dev/benchmarks/macrobenchmarks/README.md` to explain the test case.
+Add the new test to the list in [macrobenchmarks/README.md].

 ## 4. Add a task to devicelab